 The doctor did order a wound- care nurse consult and a special pressure bed for Mr. Meier.
 The wound care nurse did not see the patient until three days after the report was written.
 The special bed was never obtained for Mr. Meier.

 Last, the court stated, whatever the wound-care nurse specialist ordered was never documented in the patient’s record nor was there any documentation that her orders were being carried out.

 A jury verdict of $240,000.00 at the trial was upheld by the Appeals Court.

 These cases are but two examples of where nursing documentation was helpful and where the lack of nursing documentation—indeed, the lack of nursing care—was the basis for the facility’s liability.
 Although each and every principle of good documentation is beyond the scope of this Bulletin, some general principles should be kept in mind at all times when documenting the care you provide.
 They include:

-*Don’t leave blank spaces in nursing narrative notes, flow sheets, or
+- Don’t leave blank spaces in nursing narrative notes, flow sheets, or electronic forms;

-*Use only facility accepted abbreviations that are used consistently
+- Use only facility accepted abbreviations that are used consistently throughout the facility;

 There is a wealth of information available to you about nursing documentation and it would be helpful to review that information on a regular basis.
 Texts on nursing documentation alone are quite numerous.
 Some examples include Lippincott Williams & Wilkins’ Nursing Know-How: Charting Patient Care (2008) and Complete Guide To Documentation (2007).So, too, are articles in nursing journals, especially as documentation pertains to specialty nursing practice.
 A general article for review is Sally Austin’s 2011 article, “Stay Out Of Court With Proper Documentation”, 41(4) Nursing 2011, 24-29 (CE Module).